TrueLayer/payments-quickstart/README.md

 ## Local Setup

-Follow this instruction to set up the example backend locally.
+Follow this instruction to set up the payments-quickstart locally.

 ### Prerequisites
 In order to install and run the backend, the following programs are required: